Fun Things to Do for Adults

 - Tart cherry scones with Maria Kozi, owner and baker of Kneads & Wants Artisan Bakery on Lincoln Avenue in Skokie.
 Download the recipe.

-- Check out our video series Food Science for the Win (should we link to resource guides?)
+- Check out our video series Food Science for the Win and download the companion resource guides:

 Arts and Crafts

 Express yourself!
-Download instructions for a new creative project:
+Download instructions or watch videos to get started on a new creative project:

 - DIY grill